Journeying into HF

 After writing about my frustration, I headed out to my shop for the afternoon and began having some success.
 Perhaps Sunday afternoon is a good time to find traffic?
 Maybe conditions are better?
 Whatever the case, I hear a lot CQ calls and even heard both sides of several chats.
 In addition to some of the other states I've picked up previously, I heard California and British Columbia.

 I also uninstalled and re-installed SDR#, and began having better success with it, too, getting just about as good of results with it as with my radio, and being able to see traffic on the waterfall for the first time.
 Perhaps I had previously messed up the configuration, or maybe something had gone wrong with the first installation attempt?
 Regardless, it was nice to see it working!

-As I said previously, this is definitely the most challenging ham radio-related thing I've tackled yet.
-I've been working away on this since I took the General class in the spring, but I still haven't got it working well.
-I probably need a different antenna, but I don't feel like spending more money or expending more effort on this right now.
+As I said previously, HF is definitely the most challenging ham radio-related thing I've tackled yet.
+I've been working away on this since taking the General class in the spring, but still haven't got it working to a satisfactory degree.
+Since that "What a difference a few hours can make!" evening, I tried again multiple times with little or no luck.
+I probably need a different antenna, but don't feel like spending more money or expending more effort on this right now.

 I got into ham radio for emergency preparedness reasons.
 HF seems interesting, but it's definitely a branch off from my main goal.
-While I've been puttering around trying to get HF to work, I've set aside several other pressing projects and rewarding passions, so I think I'm going to return them for awhile.
+While I've been puttering around trying to get HF to work, I've set aside several other pressing projects and rewarding passions—including digital voice—so I think I'm going to return to those for a while.
 Perhaps I'll give HF another try when the sunspot cycle is in a better place.

 ⇄ Give me a holler!